RomProg/Web-chat/README.md

 5.Open a new tab as Guess

-6.In the Guess tab copy this url
+6.In the Guess tab copy the first tab url

+7.And you can enjoy the chat